-For selected expeditions during her busy cruising season, Dewi Nusantara will depart on this ground-breaking new itinerary.
+For a limited number of cruises during the cruising season, Dewi Nusantara will depart on these exciting new Central Maluku itineraries.
 Begin your next scuba adventure on board the Indonesian archipelago's premier liveaboard and experience the best that Indonesia has to offer, along with Dewi Nusantara's outstanding service, exceptional facilities, and her highly experienced crew.